-There are two main options for your pet: cremation or burial
+There are two main options for your pet: burial or cremation.

 Burying your pet can be a good option in certain circumstances.
 If you’re living on property you own, you can bury your pet on your own land.
 If not, you can bury your pet in a pet cemetery.

 This is not a viable option for most people.
-Pet cemeteries offer full services for your animals, which can be cost prohibitive to many people.
+While pet cemeteries offer full services for your animals, they can be cost-prohibitive to many people.
 At minimum, you’re required to purchase a plot of land and a casket of some sort.
 Pet cemeteries are also not very common, and can require extensive travel.

 If your pet passed away at home, this is often the easiest route.
 However, this can’t be done on a rental property of any sort, as you can only do this on property that belongs to you.
 You also should be leery of this if your animal was put to sleep (euthanized), got into any kind of poisonous substance, or had a communicable disease.
 Other animals can dig up and scavenge the remains, causing them to become ill or even die.

 On top of all of this, if you choose to move away from your current property, you will have to leave your beloved pet’s burial site behind.